legopitstop/Assets_Plus/docs/Models.md

 The below table lists all the models that are included in this version of Assets Plus

-- `Name` The name of the model used in a blocks geometry.
+- `Name` The name of the model used in a block's geometry.
-- `Material Instances` If the model has any special material instances it will be defined here.
+- `Material Instances` If the model has any special material instances they will be defined here.
 If none is defined you can use the default instances (north, south, east, west, up, down, *)
 - `Bones` A list of all bone names.
 All models should have the `bb_main` bone.
 Bones with other names typically will be used in the block.
-(For making certain parts invisable)
+(For making certain parts invisible)
 - `Path` The location of the model file

 | Name | Material Instances | Bones | Path |